 Another key to Progent's effectiveness is breadth of expertise.
 Progent is not only a Microsoft Certified consulting firm, but has also put together one of the world's largest independent group of Cisco-certified CCIE network engineers.
 This networking expertise makes it possible for Progent to fix even the most stubborn issues associated with network infrastructure.
 In addition, Progent's team of CISA, CISSP, GIAC, CISM, and ISSAP certified network security consultants offer a comprehensive array of online services including affordably priced security audit packages to assess the vulnerability of networks of any size to external and internal threats.

-For small and mid-sized companies anywhere in the U.S., Progent's Microsoft-certified consultants can provide computer help and IT consulting services for the entire array of Microsoft .NET servers, Microsoft Windows Server 2012 R2, Windows Server 2008, and Windows 2003 Server.
-Progent's migration, installation, update, and consulting services include network architecture, configuration, and management help for project management and documentation, on-site and off-site IT support and network troubleshooting, Help Desk Call Center Support, comprehensive security expertise, IT outsourcing, and ProSight Virtual Hosting services.
+For small and mid-sized companies anywhere in the United States, Progent's Microsoft-authorized experts can provide network assistance and IT consulting services for the whole array of Microsoft .NET servers and Windows Servers.
+Progent's planning, integration, optimization, and support services include system design, configuration, and management outsourcing for project management and documentation, on-site and off-site technical support and system troubleshooting, Standard Help Desk Call Center Services or Co-managed Help Desk Call Center Services, certified security expertise, turn-key outsourcing, and ProSight Virtual Hosting services.

-In case your organization needs fast online help from a certified consultant, go to Progent's Emergency Online Computer Help.
+If your company requires fast remote help from a certified network expert, visit Progent's Urgent Online Computer Help.

-Read additional information about Progent's Support Services for Microsoft Server Products.
+Find out additional information about Progent's Consulting Services for Microsoft .NET Server Technology.